 - Plenary 1: The Growth and Diffusion of Knowhow (Professor Ricardo Hausmann, Director of Centre for International Development, Harvard University, USA)

-- CURDS Plenary: Regional Policy from National Strategy to EU Bargaining Framework.
+- CURDS Plenary 2: Regional Policy from National Strategy to EU Bargaining Framework.
 What has been Lost in Translation (Professor Flavia Martinelli, Department of Architecture & Territory, Università Mediterranea di Reggio Calabria, Italy)

 - Plenary 3: The New Social Transformation of the City and the Paradoxes of Inequality (Professor Robert J. Sampson, Department of Sociology, Harvard University, USA)

-- Plenary 4 (Professor Saskia Sassen, Department of Sociology, Columbia University in the City of New York, USA)
+- Plenary 3.
+The Rise of Extractive Logics: Who Owns the City?
+(Professor Saskia Sassen, Department of Sociology, Columbia University in the City of New York, USA)

 - Early Career Plenary (Pierre-Alexandre Balland, Utrecht University, The Netherlands)

 - Early Career Plenary (Rory Horner, University of Manchester, UK)

 - Early Career Plenary (David Wachsmuth, School of Urban Planning, McGill University, USA)

 - Early Career Plenary (Linda Fox-Rogers, Queens University Belfast, UK)